Demographics of Germany: Religion

 The other religions make up to less than 1% of the population.
 Buddhism has around 200,000 adherents (0.2%), Judaism has around 200,000 adherents (0.2%), Hinduism 90,000 (0.1%), Sikhism 75,000 (0.1%) and Yazidis religion (45,000–60,000).
 All other religious communities in Germany have fewer than 50,000 (<0.1%) adherents.

 Protestantism is concentrated in the north and east and Roman Catholicism is concentrated in the south and west.
 According to the last nationwide census, Protestantism is more widespread among the population with German citizenship; there are slightly more Catholics total because of the Catholic immigrant population (including such groups as Poles and Italians).
 The former Pope, Benedict XVI, was born in Bavaria.
-Non-religious people, including atheists and agnostics, might make up as many as 55% of the total population, and are especially numerous in the former East Germany and major metropolitan areas.
+Non-religious people, including atheists and agnostics are especially numerous in the former East Germany and major metropolitan areas.

 Of the roughly 4 million Muslims, most are Sunnis and Alevites from Turkey, but there are a small number of Shi'ites and other denominations.
-1.9% of the country's overall population declare themselves Orthodox Christians, with Serbs, Greeks, Romanians, Ukrainians and Russians being the most numerous.
+1.5% of the country's overall population declare themselves Orthodox Christians, with Serbs, Greeks, Romanians, Ukrainians and Russians being the most numerous.
 Germany has Europe's third-largest Jewish population (after France and the United Kingdom).
 In 2004, twice as many Jews from former Soviet republics settled in Germany as in Israel, bringing the total Jewish population to more than 200,000, compared to 30,000 prior to German reunification.
 Large cities with significant Jewish populations include Berlin, Frankfurt and Munich.
 Around 250,000 active Buddhists live in Germany; 50% of them are Asian immigrants.